metio/terraform-provider-k8s/docs/data-sources/cluster_x_k8s_io_machine_pool_v1beta1_manifest.md

 Optional:

 - `failure_domains` (List of String) FailureDomains is the list of failure domains this MachinePool should be attached to.
-- `min_ready_seconds` (Number) Minimum number of seconds for which a newly created machine instances shouldbe ready.Defaults to 0 (machine instance will be considered available as soon as itis ready)
+- `min_ready_seconds` (Number) Minimum number of seconds for which a newly created machine instances should be ready.
+Defaults to 0 (machine instance will be considered available as soon as it is ready)
-- `provider_id_list` (List of String) ProviderIDList are the identification IDs of machine instances provided by the provider.This field must match the provider IDs as seen on the node objects corresponding to a machine pool's machine instances.
+- `provider_id_list` (List of String) ProviderIDList are the identification IDs of machine instances provided by the provider.
+This field must match the provider IDs as seen on the node objects corresponding to a machine pool's machine instances.
 - `replicas` (Number) Number of desired machines.
-Defaults to 1.This is a pointer to distinguish between explicit zero and not specified.
+Defaults to 1.
+This is a pointer to distinguish between explicit zero and not specified.

 <a id="nestedatt--spec--template"></a>
 ### Nested Schema for `spec.template`

 Optional:

-- `metadata` (Attributes) Standard object's metadata.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--template--metadata))
+- `metadata` (Attributes) Standard object's metadata.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#metadata (see [below for nested schema](#nestedatt--spec--template--metadata))
-- `spec` (Attributes) Specification of the desired behavior of the machine.More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec--template--spec))
+- `spec` (Attributes) Specification of the desired behavior of the machine.
+More info: https://git.k8s.io/community/contributors/devel/sig-architecture/api-conventions.md#spec-and-status (see [below for nested schema](#nestedatt--spec--template--spec))

 <a id="nestedatt--spec--template--metadata"></a>
 ### Nested Schema for `spec.template.metadata`

 Optional:

-- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may beset by external tools to store and retrieve arbitrary metadata.
-They are notqueryable and should be preserved when modifying objects.More info: http://kubernetes.io/docs/user-guide/annotations
+- `annotations` (Map of String) Annotations is an unstructured key value map stored with a resource that may be set by external tools to store and retrieve arbitrary metadata.
+They are not queryable and should be preserved when modifying objects.
+More info: http://kubernetes.io/docs/user-guide/annotations
-- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize(scope and select) objects.
-May match selectors of replication controllersand services.More info: http://kubernetes.io/docs/user-guide/labels
+- `labels` (Map of String) Map of string keys and values that can be used to organize and categorize (scope and select) objects.
+May match selectors of replication controllers and services.
+More info: http://kubernetes.io/docs/user-guide/labels

 <a id="nestedatt--spec--template--spec"></a>